 Erasmus+ staff training

-Erasmus+ staff training supports the professional development of HEI teaching and non-teaching staff as well as the development of involved institutions.
-It may take the form of training events abroad (excluding conferences) and job shadowing/observation periods/training at a partner HEI, or at another relevant organisation somewhere in Europe.
+Erasmus+ Staff Training may take the form of training events abroad (excluding conferences) and job shadowing/observation periods/training/Staff Weeks at a partner HEI, or at another relevant organisation or company in Europe.

 The stay must be for a minimum of 2 working days.
 The maximum period granted is normally 1–2 weeks.